 There are smaller and medium companies out there who will simply have you perform a behavioral interview, maybe take home project like pair programming.
 Data structures and algorithms never come up and that’s all you have to prepare for.

 It’s clear that’s not required.
-It’s not like the bar you have to pass like a lawyer.
+It’s not liked the bar you have to pass like a lawyer.
 For example, to become a lawyer in Illinois you have to pass the bar for you to be able to practice in court.

 It’s not like that with programming.
 However, just because I say that, it doesn’t mean that you can just go ahead and ignore it.

-Yes you can get a job without knowing about data structures and algorithms.
+Yes, you can get a job without knowing about data structures and algorithms.

 But here’s the thing.